-There are all kinds of marine worms, some are harmless, some are beautiful and some can sting with powerful toxins.
+Serpula columbiana, platyhelminthes, nemertea, annelida, chaetognatha, hemichordata, polychaete, and phoronida are all kinds of marine worms.
+Some are harmless, some are beautiful and some can sting with powerful toxins.

-The ribbon worms are slightly more complex.
-While they also have a flattened shape, they have a one-way digestive system with separate mouth and anus and a simple blood vascular system.
-Ribbon Worms are carnivores that prowl the bottom for prey.
+The ribbon worms in phylum Nemertea are slightly more complex.
+While they also have a flattened shape, they have a one-way digestive system with a separate mouth and anus and a simple blood vascular system.
+Nemertea is carnivores that hunt in the sediments for prey.

-The annelids are the segmented worms, in other words, made up of segments that are formed by subdivisions that partially transect the body cavity.
-Also included are the feather duster worms.
+The annelids include polychaete worms and leeches. these are the segmented worms, in other words, made up of segments that are formed by subdivisions that partially transect the body cavity.
+Also included are the tubeworms, known as the fan worms or feather duster worms.

-The chaetognatha is a relatively unknown group of worms.
-Chaetognatha are known as arrow worms, they are tiny marine predators that locate their prey by detecting vibrations produced by zooplankton, they use sharp hooks and teeth at the front of the body to grab their victims and immobilize them with neurotoxins.
+Phylum chaetognatha is a relatively unknown group of worms.
+Chaetognatha is known as arrow worms, they are marine predators that typically locate their prey by detecting vibrations produced by copepods and other zooplankton, then use sharp hooks and teeth at the front of the body to grab their victims and immobilize them with neurotoxins.

-The horseshoe worms are an exclusively marine group of lophophorate animals, the phoronida are one of the smallest and least familiar of the marine worms, there are about twelve species of these worms.
+The Phoronida, also called the horseshoe worms, are an exclusively marine group of lophophorate animals, the phoronida are one of the smallest and least familiar of the marine worms, there are about twelve or so living species.